DoSomething/longshot/readme.md

 To run the migrations to setup your database and then immediately seed it, run (also from the project directory in vagrant):

     $ php artisan migrate && php artisan db:seed

+You'll also need generate an app key if you don't already have one:

+    $ php artisan key:generate

+Create some good test data (if you need more of a particular type of test data, you may choose to create more of just that type, see `GenerateTestData.php` for all the types):

+    $ php artisan generate:testdata 10

 ### Front-end